Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Results

 \section{Results}

+Field distortions arising from apertures in the electrode in the context of surface-electrode ion traps with integrated gratings couplers have been discussed previously in \cite{mehta2019towards}.
+Here we systematically investigate the dependence of these distortions on aperture type, position, and geometry, as well as strategies for their mitigation.
 In this section, we first discuss the RF field distortion resulting from a single aperture in different types of trap electrodes.
 Next, we examine how the position and geometry of an aperture, specifically in a RF electrode, affect this distortion.
 Following this, we investigate methods to reduce the distortion by utilizing symmetry and applying transparent conductive oxide materials.
 Throughout the discussion, the configuration without any aperture in the trap electrodes is treated as the reference configuration, providing a baseline to evaluate the effects of apertures on the RF field distortion.